Running is a family affair

 "He made the best barbecue ... but I never saw him eat much because he was too busy cooking," Thea said.

-All four siblings ran track and field and graduated from Charlotte High School.
+All four siblings ran track and field and graduated for Charlotte High School.
 They had a brother, Tony, who also was a runner.
 He passed away in 2014.

 "We dominated the girls events," Teresa said.
 "We always took first or second."